‘India run by Modi Penal Code’: Opposition criticises arrests made after posters against PM

 The move has angered Modi’s opponents, who accused his government of stifling free speech.

+Congress leader Rahul Gandhi, who is a staunch critic of the Centre, shared a virtual version of the poster and challenged authorities to arrest him too.

+Congress leader Jairam Ramesh also made similar remarks, saying he was going to put up the poster in question on his compound wall.
+“Come and get me,” he wrote.

-“Putting up critical posters against PM is now a crime?” wrote Congress leader Jairam Ramesh.
+The Congress leader also wondered if the Delhi Police was “so jobless in the middle of a raging pandemic” that it was arresting people for pasting posters.
+“Putting up critical posters against PM is now a crime?” he added.
 “Is India run by the Modi Penal Code now?”

-The Congress leader also wondered if the Delhi Police was “so jobless in the middle of a raging pandemic” that it was arresting people for pasting posters.
-Ramesh challenged the authorities, saying he was going to put up posters on his compound wall.
-“Come and get me,” he wrote.

 Former Finance Minister P Chidambaram mocked the government for having double standards.
 “Celebrate, India is a free country,” he wrote.
 “There is freedom of speech...
 Except, when you ask a question of the Honourable Prime Minister.”